EoghannIrving/echo_journal/README.md

    uvicorn main:app --reload
    ```

-3. If you're not using Docker, build the CSS assets:
+3. If you're not using Docker, **you must** build the CSS assets first:

    ```sh
    npm install && npm run build:css
    ```

+   Docker users can skip this step—the Dockerfile already installs dependencies
+   and builds the CSS during the image build.

 See the [Setup instructions](#setup-instructions) section below for full details.